 Note: Current NEPA regs at 40 CFR 1502.11(g) requires the lead agency to track costs of DEIS and FEIS development, at a minimum.
-Specifically, it says: "...(g) For the final environmental impact statement, the estimated total cost to prepare both the draft and final environmental impact statement, including the costs of agency full-time equivalent (FTE) personnel hours, contractor costs, and other direct costs.
+Specifically, it says: "...(g) For the final environmental impact statement, the estimated total cost to prepare both the draft and final environmental impact statement, including the costs of agency FTE personnel hours, contractor costs, and other direct costs.
 If practicable and noted where not practicable, agencies also should include costs incurred by cooperating and participating agencies, applicants, and contractors."
 Districts can refer to the tracking methodology guidance that was previously issued for EO 13807, as it has not changed since revocation of the EO.

-- g.
+- h.
 Appeals CCS 600 (AMSCO 0135790).
 All district level administrative appeal related work items must be established under CCS 600 in the district's P2 work breakdown structure.
-This includes district costs for assembling, copying, and transmitting the administrative record to the division assigned Review Officer, as well as other appropriate costs as listed in Section 2 of the 16 April 2013 Memorandum from CECW-CO-R, "Guidance on the Use of Administrative Appeals Funds in the Regulatory Program". - h.
-Direct funds provided by Congress above PBUD-CCS 750.
-All work associated with the additional funds provided Congress above the PBUD must be established under CCS 750 in the district's P2 work breakdown structure.
-CCS 750 should be the only CCS code utilized for this additional funding and these funds should not be moved into a different CCS for any reason This CCS code was newly established in FY 2022 for the specific purpose of tracking additional funding appropriated by Congress to ensure the funding is executed in the manner Congress intended.
-An associated AMSCO was not created for use of these CCS in FY 2022 and districts are to use AMSCO 008204.
-Additionally, approximately \$2.3M of additional funding within PBUD is also being tracked under this CCS code, in accordance with the Regulatory Program FY 2022 Plus-Up Funding Allocation Memo dated 11 May 2022.
-It is being counted in CCS 750 since the funding will be utilized for the same purpose and for ease of tracking. - i.
+This includes district costs for assembling, copying, and transmitting the administrative record to the division assigned Review Officer, as well as other appropriate costs as listed in Section 2 of the 16 April 2013 Memorandum from CECW-CO-R, "Guidance on the Use of Administrative Appeals Funds in the Regulatory Program". - i.
+Direct funds provided by Congress above PBUD-CCS 750 (AMSCO 008204).
+If directed by Headquarters, work associated with the additional funds provided Congress above the PBUD must be established under CCS 750 in the district's P2 work breakdown structure.
+CCS 750 should be the only CCS code utilized for this additional funding and these funds should not be moved into a different CCS for any reason This CCS code was newly established in FY 2023 for the specific purpose of tracking additional funding appropriated by Congress to ensure the funding is executed in the manner Congress intended.
+An associated AMSCO was not created for use of these CCS in FY 2023 and districts are to use AMSCO 008204. - j.
 Compliance Activities CCS 800 (AMSCO 010688).
 All compliance related work items must be established under CCS 800 in the district's P2 work breakdown structure.
-See above item F-11c for expenditure limits for this CCS code. - j.
-Headquarters Approval Funding may not be programmed into or out of the Studies account CCS 300, Other Navigation Regulation account CCS 400, or EIS account CCS 500, without prior Headquarters approval. - k.
-Districts may not fund any new studies, EISs, or other navigation regulation activities from other accounts.
-See also 7 December 1997 Memorandum, "Guidance on

-EIS Preparation, Corps Regulatory Program".
+See above item F-11c for expenditure limits for this CCS code. - k.
+Headquarters Approval Funding may not be programmed into or out of the Studies account CCS 300, Other Navigation Regulation account CCS 400, or EIS account CCS 500, without prior Headquarters approval. - I. Districts may not fund any new studies, EISs, or other navigation regulation activities from other accounts.
+See also 7 December 1997 Memorandum, "Guidance on EIS Preparation, Corps Regulatory Program".
 This guidance also applies during any continuing resolution authority periods.

 Note: Current NEPA regs at 40 CFR 1502.11(g) requires the lead agency to track costs of DEIS and FEIS development, at a minimum.
-Specifically, it says: "...(g) For the final environmental impact statement, the estimated total cost to prepare both the draft and final environmental impact statement, including the costs of agency full-time equivalent (FTE) personnel hours, contractor costs, and other direct costs.
+Specifically, it says: "...(g) For the final environmental impact statement, the estimated total cost to prepare both the draft and final environmental impact statement, including the costs of agency FTE personnel hours, contractor costs, and other direct costs.
 If practicable and noted where not practicable, agencies also should include costs incurred by cooperating and participating agencies, applicants, and contractors."
 Districts can refer to the tracking methodology guidance that was previously issued for EO 13807, as it has not changed since revocation of the EO.